kevinaangstadt/CS340-Summer21-Notes/Lecture_12.md

 ### Comparator
 In many cases, we do an exact match but we can have more general or partial matches.
+- When could we use partial matches?
-- Error bounds on numbers/ rounding errors
+    + Error bounds on numbers/ rounding errors
-- Ignore dates or times
+    + Ignore specific dates or times

 ### Test inputs
 How do we get these?